Ping Chong: Career and works

-Key works in Chong's evolution in chronological order include Humboldt's Current (1977) from his first decade.
+Key works in Chong's evolution include Humboldt's Current (1977), from his first decade.
 It is an early work anticipating Chong's interest in geopolitical and historical subjects.
 It received an Obie award.
-In 1980 Ping Chong formed a small ensemble and it is with this group of performers which includes, Jeannie Hutchins, Louise Smith, John Fleming, and Brian Hallas that he evolved his performance style.
-A.M./A.M - The Articulated Man (1981) marked Chong's full bloom interest in evolving a choreographic, non-literary kind of theater.
-This, The 2nd decade of Ping Chong's works include 3 major works back to back.
-Nosferatu, A Symphony of Darkness (1985), a work straddling the allegorical with Chong's increasing interest in art as activism.
-This was followed by another dance/theater work Angels of Swedenborg (1985) and Kind Ness (1986), two very different works though nevertheless informed by a strong physicality.
-Both works speak to in very different ways, Chong's lifelong engagement with the profound issue of Otherness.
+In 1980, Ping Chong formed a small ensemble, and it was with this group of performers, which included Jeannie Hutchins, Louise Smith, John Fleming, and Brian Hallas, that he evolved his performance style.
+A.M./A.M.—The Articulated Man (1981) marked Chong's interest in choreographic, non-literary theater.
+The second decade of Ping Chong's career includes 3 major works back-to-back.
+Nosferatu, A Symphony of Darkness (1985), Angels of Swedenborg (1985) and Kind Ness (1986).
 Kind Ness was the recipient of a USA Playwright's Award in 1988.
-The 1990s, marked major changes and innovations in Ping Chong's work.
-It is at this time that he disbanded his decade old ensemble in order to explore new directions and collaborations.
-While the works of the early decades were devised, Chong would have a much more active role in writing new work often in collaboration with a partner.
-From 1990 with the East/West Quartet: Deshima (1990), Chinoiserie (1996), After Sorrow (1997), Pojagi (1999) and in 1992 with the launch of the Undesirable Elements series the work took a 180 degree turn toward poetic documentary and historical subjects.
-The exception to this are the puppet theater works beginning with Kwaidan (1998) which largely nods toward Chong's earlier allegorical works.
+The 1990s marked major changes in Ping Chong's work.
+It is at this time that he disbanded his decade old ensemble in order to explore a solo career.
+From 1990 with the East/West Quartet: Deshima, Chinoiserie (1996), After Sorrow (1997), Pojagi (1999) and in 1992 with the launch of the Undesirable Elements series, the work took a turn towards poetic documentary and historical subjects.
+The exception to this is the puppet theater works beginning with Kwaidan (1998) which largely nods toward Chong's earlier allegorical works.

 Ping Chong's early interest in puppetry starting with Lazarus in 1972 was given full expression in the creation of large scale productions of puppet theatre works including, Kwaidan (1998) which received Unima-USA's Citation of Excellence in the Art of Puppetry, Obon: Tales of Rain and Moonlight (2002), the sequel to Kwaidan, and Cathay: Three Tales of China (2005), Kwaidan and Obon were both based on Kwaidan, Japanese ghost stories collected and adapted by Lafcadio Hearn.
-Cathay, commission by the Kennedy Center for the Performing Arts was set in China and used three interconnected stories to explore three eras of Chinese history: the Tang Dynasty, the Second Sino-Japanese War|Japanese invasion during World War II, and contemporary China today.
-Cathay was named one of the Top 10 Shows of the 2005-2006 Season by NY Theatre Wire, and was awarded three Henry Hewes Awards for achievement in theatrical design.
+Cathay, a commission by the Kennedy Center for the Performing Arts, was set in China and used three interconnected stories to explore three eras of Chinese history: the Tang Dynasty, the Second Sino-Japanese War, the Japanese invasion during World War II, and contemporary China today.
+Cathay was named one of the Top 10 Shows of the 2005-2006 Season by NY Theatre Wire and was awarded three Henry Hewes Awards for achievement in theatrical design.